adexot/project/Readme.md

 #Readme
 Support System

-This is a Support system adopting the Ticketing methodology.
+This is a Support system adopting the Ticketing methodology with a powerful search feature, based on the Laravel framework.